 As an investor in a variable annuity product that invests in a registered investment company, you pay ongoing expenses, such as management fees, distribution fees (12b-1 fees), and other expenses.
+In the most recent six-month period, your fund's expenses were limited; had expenses not been limited, they would have been higher.
 Using the following information, you can estimate how these expenses affect your investment and compare them with the expenses of other funds.
-You may also pay one-time transaction expenses, which are not shown in this section and would result in higher total expenses.
+You may also pay onetime transaction expenses, which are not shown in this section and would result in higher total expenses.
 Charges and expenses at the insurance company separate account level are not reflected.
 For more information, see your fund's prospectus or talk to your financial representative.